 n use command, specifying the required Node version for that application.

-NVM for Windows and n have many common features and some unique features that affect how and where you use each tool.
+n have many common features and some unique features that affect how and when you use each tool.
 Here is a summary of some of the key differences:

 Whatever the situation may be, both of these tools do a fantastic job of fulfilling the need to be able to switch Node versions on the fly.
 Happy Node version switching!